gg2751/distributed-resnet/README.md

 # Optimization and Distributed Training for Image Classification

-This repository supports training ResNet18 on CIFAR-10 dataset along with 8 experimental evaluations of the training process.
+This repository supports training ResNet18 on CIFAR-10 dataset along with 8 experimental evaluations of the data loading and training process.
 The experiments include:
 - E1 **I/O Optimization**
 - E2 **Profiling**
 - E3 **Training on GPUs vs CPUs**